Tottocs/B37VB-2024-Edi-Robotics-Group-3/docs/open-loop-motor-control/open-loop-motor-control-report.md

-# Open Loop Motor Control Characterisation report - B37VB 2024 Group 3 (Torin & David)
+# Open Loop Motor Control Characterization report - B37VB 2024 Group 3 (Torin & David)
-The goal of the assignment is to characterise the performance of an open-loop control system to control the two drive servos on the robot.
+The goal of the assignment is to characterize the performance of an open-loop control system to control the two drive servos on the robot.
-As this is an open loop system, there is no feedback to ensure that instructions are properly being followed therefore it is imperative to characterise the responses of both motors to changes in operating speeds.
+As this is an open loop system, there is no feedback to ensure that instructions are properly being followed therefore it is imperative to characterize the responses of both motors to changes in operating speeds.

 ## Pulse Width Modulation
 Pulse width modulation is a current control technique that allows for efficient variable control of motors.
 It works by pulsing DC current